bgplab/bgplab/basic/3-originate/index.md

 * `192.168.42.0` -- the IP address space belonging to your organization
 * `10.0.0.1` -- your loopback IP address.

+!!!
+Warning
-**Important:** you should NEVER advertise your loopback addresses (or any other prefix more specific than a /24) to the public Internet.
+    This is a lab exercise and we're using a loopback IP address just to have a directly-connected subnet you can advertise.
+You should NEVER advertise your loopback addresses (or any other prefix more specific than a /24) to the public Internet.

+BGP never originates IP prefixes without being told to do so.
+The usual ways to do that are:

+1. Redistribution of other sources of routing information into BGP -- for example, redistributing directly connected subnets or OSPF routes.
+2. Origination of configured prefixes, often using **network** router configuration command.
+This approach assumes *there's an exact match in the IP routing table*

+While the first method is usually used within enterprise networks using BGP as an internal routing protocol or to connect to an MPLS/VPN service, you should have a tight control over the prefixes advertised into the public Internet.
+Please use the second method in this lab exercise.

+!!!
+Warning
-**Note:** If your device happens to be [fully compliant with RFC 8212](https://blog.ipspace.net/2023/06/default-ebgp-policy-rfc-8212.html) (example: Cisco IOS XR), you'll have to configure a *permit everything* outgoing filter on all EBGP neighbors or your device won't send them anything.
+    If your device happens to be [fully compliant with RFC 8212](https://blog.ipspace.net/2023/06/default-ebgp-policy-rfc-8212.html) (example: Cisco IOS XR), you'll have to configure a *permit everything* outgoing filter on all EBGP neighbors or your device won't send them anything.

 ## Verification